Skip to main content

 A system for distributing products and/or services and/or exploitation of technology, founded on close and lasting cooperation between legally and economically independent businesses, the franchisor and the franchisee(s).

-Essentially, settingup a franchise is a method for two or more companies to cooperate whilst maintaining their own separate legal identities.
+Essentially, setting up a franchise is a method for two or more companies to cooperate whilst maintaining their own separate legal identities.
 The franchisor (in Dutch: franchisegever) is the owner of the intellectual property (including goodwill) of a company.
-Under a franchise agreement, the franchisee (franchisenemer) obtains a license to exploit the franchisor’s intellectual property in consideration for payment.
+Under a franchise agreement (franchiseovereenkomst), the franchisee (franchisenemer) obtains a license to exploit the franchisor’s intellectual property in consideration for payment.
 The franchisee may be required to act within in a strict set of guidelines and conditions intended to protect the franchisor’s interests.
 The franchise agreement or franchise handbook will also stipulate the obligations of the franchisor, for example, commercial or technical advice and support.

 What are the rules on franchising in the Netherlands?